Best ways to save money for your grandchildren

-Saving for your grandchildren can help to minimize the financial burdens they may encounter as they mature.
+Saving for your grandchildren can help minimize the financial burdens they may encounter as they mature.
 Whether it’s paying for college, buying a first home or providing a safety net in an uncertain job market, these funds can make a significant difference.
+Many grandparents also find that saving for grandchildren allows them to leave a lasting legacy that extends beyond their lifetime.

 Where to store savings for grandchildren

-The first step to establishing savings for your grandchildren is to find the right account or investment vehicle to keep them in.
-Options for where to stash away those savings can vary in terms of their purpose, flexibility and potential for growth.
-Here are some top considerations:
+The first step to establishing savings for your grandchildren is finding the right account to keep them in.
+Options vary in terms of their purpose, flexibility and potential for growth.

-Custodial accounts, including Uniform Gifts to Minors Act (UGMA) and Uniform Transfers to Minors Act (UTMA) accounts, are ideal ways to set aside money that will be controlled by an older relative until the grandchild reaches adulthood.
+Custodial accounts, like Uniform Gifts to Minors Act (UGMA) and Uniform Transfers to Minors Act (UTMA) accounts, are ideal ways to set aside money that’s controlled by an older relative until the grandchild reaches adulthood.

 UGMA accounts hold financial assets, while UTMA accounts can hold any type of property, tangible or intangible.
 Custodial accounts can be opened at most large banks and brokerages.
 The custodian who manages the account can withdraw funds for expenses benefiting the child, giving these accounts a high degree of flexibility.